BBC World News barred in mainland China, radio dropped by HK public broadcaster | Law-Order

 This month, the State Department said it was "deeply disturbed" by a BBC report of systematic rape and sexual abuse against women in internment camps for ethnic Uighurs and other Muslims in China's Xinjiang region.
 China denies accusations of abuses in Xinjiang and said the report was "wholly without factual basis".

 On Feb.
-4, the British media regulator Ofcom revoked China Global Television Network's (CGTN) licence after an investigation found the licence was wrongfully held by Star China Media Ltd. China said the ruling was political reserved the right to make a "necessary response".
+4, the British media regulator Ofcom revoked China Global Television Network's (CGTN) licence after an investigation found the licence was wrongfully held by Star China Media Ltd. China said the ruling was political, and reserved the right to make a "necessary response".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)